Skip to main content

 Homes Victoria also has policies (rules) that set out its obligations to assess issues and communicate respectfully with you to try to resolve them.
 It must follow these policies.

-These Homes Victoria manuals contain staff guidelines for dealing with maintenance and compensation claims:
+These Homes Victoria operational guidelines outline the processes staff must follow when dealing with maintenance and compensation claims:

 If you wish to make a complaint about Homes Victoria, see our page about public housing.